eoleedi/asa-scorer/README.md

 But, the repo will complete as soon as possible.

 ## Data
+### SpeechOcean762
 The SpeechOcean762 dataset used in my work is an open dataset licenced with CC BY 4.0.
 If You have downloaded speechocean762 for yourself, you can create a `.env` file and define the `SPEECHOCEAN_DIR` environment variable.

+### HuggingFace Datasets
+The project now supports training and testing on HuggingFace datasets, including:
+- **ezai-championship2023** (`eoleedi/ezai-championship2023`)
+- Any other compatible dataset with audio and fluency/prosodic scores

+No manual download required - datasets are automatically fetched from HuggingFace.

 ## Setup
 1. Create Conda environment